Beer in Belgium: Blonde or golden ale

 These are a light variation on pale ale, often made with pilsner malt.
 Some beer writers regard blonde and golden ales as distinct styles, while others do not.
 Duvel is the archetypal Belgian blonde ale, and one of the most popular bottled beers in the country as well as being well known internationally.
 Its name means "Devil" and some other blonde beers follow the theme—Satan, Lucifer and Judas for example.
 The style is popular with Walloon brewers, the slightly hazy Moinette being the best-known example.
 Chouffe can be considered a spiced version (with coriander).

 Hop-accentuated beers and India pale ale

 A few Belgian beers are pale and assertively hopped.
-De Ranke's XX Bitter has a British-style name. 's Poperings Hommelbier, another example, hails from Belgium's hop-growing district.
+De Ranke's XX Bitter has a British-style name.
+Arabier from De Dolle Brouwers.Brouwerij Van Eecke's Poperings Hommelbier, another example, hails from Belgium's hop-growing district.

 Lambic beers (including gueuze and fruit lambics)

 Lambic is a wheat beer brewed in the Pajottenland region of Belgium (southwest of Brussels) by spontaneous fermentation.
 Most modern beers are fermented by carefully cultivated strains of brewer's yeasts; Lambic's fermentation, however, is produced by exposure to the wild yeasts and bacteria that are said to be native to the Zenne valley, in which Brussels lies.
 The beer then undergoes a long aging period ranging from three to six months (considered "young") to two or three years for mature.
 It is this unusual process which gives the beer its distinctive flavour: dry, vinous, and cidery, with a slightly sour aftertaste.

 From Lambic four kinds of beer are produced: Lambic, Gueuze, Fruit Lambic, and Faro.